Performance Breakdown

 The Shark Vertex Pro Powered Lift-Away is one of this space’s (more) unique products.

-It’s a cordless vacuum, but it looks like an upright vacuum with a matching capacity (1.28 liters).
+It’s a cordless vacuum, but it resembles an upright vacuum in terms of capacity (1.28 liters).

-This model is an upgraded version of the ION P50 released several years past but no longer in production.
+This model is an upgraded version of the ION P50, which was released several years ago but is no longer in production.

 The upgrades helped address the ION P50 issues, primarily its inability to resist hair tangles and the shorter run time.